 Building and maintaining a data-driven business is the only way to ensure your long-term success in today’s increasingly digital commerce landscape.
-This involves more than just hiring a team of IT professionals or buying the latest data analytics tools – it requires improving your employees’ Data Literacy skills as well.
+This involves more than hiring a team of IT professionals or buying the latest data analytics tools – it requires you to improve your employees’ Data Literacy skills as well.

 Data-driven organizations must capture time-bound opportunities effectively, deliver customer-centric experiences, and optimize operations beyond the traditional benchmarks for success.
 While these may seem like goals common to all businesses, the truth is that a whopping 87.5% of companies have low data analytics and business intelligence (BI) maturity.
 They have no idea how to use spreadsheet-based analysis and opportunistic business intelligence for stand-alone projects.